Christopher Stead

 - Obtaining an advantageous settlement during a boundary dispute trial.

-- Settling pleadings in TOLATA disputes.
+- Settling pleadings and appearing in TOLATA disputes.

 - Advising and assisting in resolving a long-running TOLATA dispute.